tleclere-jahia/jahia-oauth/README.md

     </osgi:service-properties>
 </osgi:service>
 ```
-* you must use a decorator on your connector node to do so you will just have to update the following
+* You must use a decorator on your connector node to do so you will just have to update the following
 ```xml
 <bean class="org.jahia.services.content.decorator.JCRNodeDecoratorDefinition">
     <property name="decorators">